|

 and

-create distance between the Llama and my left hand, holding more
+create distance between the Llama and my left hand, holdin more

 food.